StasF1/intakePipe/README.md

 ![valveStep](https://github.com/StasF1/READMEPictures/blob/master/intakePipe/valveCones.png)

-In result we have got set of plots and one from them is a plot with flow coefficent for 3 versions of intake pipes:
+As a result we have got set of plots and one from them is a plot with flow coefficent for 3 versions of intake pipes:

 ![mu](https://github.com/StasF1/READMEPictures/blob/master/intakePipe/mu.png)